MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

 ### GitOps

 [GitOps](https://www.weave.works/technologies/gitops/) is DevOps applied to Kubernetes based systems.
-Thus, the automation and coordination of development, orchestration, monitoring, and maintenance becomes the focus of the Bedrock pattern and process using GitOps.
+The automation and coordination of development, orchestration, monitoring, and maintenance becomes the focus of the Bedrock pattern and process using GitOps.
 Because Kubernetes is declarative, the entire system can be described declaratively.
 This means that configuration is guaranteed by a set of facts instead of by a set of instructions and those factual declarations are versioned in Git from which they can be deployed as needed.

 The desired state of your system is kept in Git source control.
 This provides a simple model for auditing deployments and rolling back to a previous state.
 The Git repository provides auditability for moving between the states of a deployment and the Git commit history provides a full accounting for the application deployment state transitions that are made by the cluster.

 Bedrock leverages the following aspects of GitOps:

-* GitOps, like Kubernetes, uses a declarative model.
+* GitOps, like Kubernetes, use a declarative model.
 * The deployment process is built around a repository (HLD repo) that holds the current expected state of the system.
 * Operational changes are made to the running system by making commits on this repository.
-* The in-cluster daemon [Flux](#flux) watches this repository, detects divergence, and reconciles the current state of the cluster.
+* The in-cluster daemon Flux watches this repository, detects divergence, and reconciles the current state of the cluster.
 * The prescriptive style of GitOps accommodates IaC for a cloud native environment.
 * An easy mental model for deployments: Change the HLD definition of what should be running in Git and then the system snaps to that.
 * More secure because the cluster pulls what it should be running from a verified endpoint via Transport Layer Security (TLS) and does not expose external endpoints for configuration changes.